hyperledger-labs/fabric-operations-console/FAQ.md

 1. What APIs does the console offer?
 	- See our [API page](./docs/apis.md) for details.

+1. Can I skip the password change after first login?
+	- Normally users are forced to change their password after the first login.
+If you are creating a developer setup often this can be a hassle.
+If you would like to disable this behavior, set the field `allow_default_password` as `true` in your [config.yaml](https://github.com/hyperledger-labs/fabric-operations-console/blob/main/docker/console/env/config.yaml).

 ## Error Help:

 - Crypto.subtle errors look like: